 When Does a Water Heater Issue Become Dangerous?

 As this heating system is contained within itself, it is best to get yearly inspections by a water heater technician.
 Any inconspicuous water heater danger signs are easily spotted by a professional.
 Deciding to have your model examined can be the difference between a working water heater and a catastrophic explosion.
 If the pressure safety valve fails, the pressure will build up and explode the unit.
 Though this is a rare occurrence, it is still possible.

 Professional Water Heater Technicians | Polar Bear Mechanical

 Snow issue is too big for Polar Bear Mechanical!
 If you are experiencing any sort of odd behavior from your water heater, it is time to get it inspected!
-We specialize in water heater repair in Colorado Springs.
 Our HVAC technicians always examine the situation with the customer in mind; this is why we offer free estimates.
 Contact our team today to get started!
 We specialize in furnace, air conditioning, boiler, and water heater repairs.